ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 For more information on how the Graph data is structured after decryption, see the [DSNP Specification](https://spec.dsnp.org/DSNP/UserData.html).

 This key pair is PII and should be stored with care, but must be stored to read the user's private graph.
 This credential does not need a proof.

+#### Recovery Secret Credential
+If the user wanted to set a recovery secret on-chain to recover their account in case of losing access, they can use this verified credential.
+For more information about the Recovery secret and how it is generated, see the [design doc](https://github.com/frequency-chain/frequency/blob/main/designdocs/recovery_system.md).
+This credential does not need a proof.

 ### Example Credential